 It is important that before you elect to end your work term early you contact your Co-op Program.

-Q: I am still interested in starting an International Work Term this summer.
+Q: I am interested in starting an International Work Term for the Fall 2020 semester.
 What are my options?

-A: SFU has suspended all new international work terms for Summer 2020 unless students are able to work remotely from within Canada.
+A: Due to the Government of Canada global travel restrictions, SFU has suspended all new international work terms until further notice.
+At this time, the Co-op office can only approve any new international Co-op work terms if students are able to work remotely from within Canada.

-Q: What if I still want to attend an in-person interview?
+Q: What will I need to do for an in-person interview?

 Q: What if my program has mandatory co-op and my employer cancels my summer work term?

 A: There will be no penalties from the Co-op Program due to COVID-19 or other illness.
-For students in a mandatory program, we are working with the SFU Administration to determine options to accommodate students, including graduate students.
-As additional information becomes available, we will of course let you know.
+For students in a mandatory program, we are working with the university administration to determine options to accommodate students, including graduate students.

 Q: I'm supposed to be relocating to another city within Canada for my work term, what should I do?

-Q: Will I be penalized by the Co-op program if I can’t start my work term when expected (whether in or out of town) this summer?
+Q: Will I be penalized by the Co-op program if I can’t start my work term when expected (whether in or out of town)?

 A: No. Your health and safety is our number one priority.
 There will be no penalties from the Co-op Program for COVID-19 related situations.